The battle against cancer is enriched with a new milestone, and it's all 3D printed.

 The most accurate replica ever of a brain tumor

 According to the researchers, this is the largest replica of a brain tumor and surrounding tissue to date.
-The 3D model created includes “a complex system of tubes similar to blood vessels.
-Blood cells and drugs can flow through them, simulating a real brain tumor ”.
+The 3D model made includes "a complex system of blood vessel-like tubes.
+Blood cells and drugs can flow through them, simulating a real brain tumor."

 The extraordinary study was published in the journal Science Advances.